 |May 1||May 12 (May 19)|

 |May 22||June 3 (June 10)|

 We hope this article was helpful for you in preparation for your 2023 tax season.
 Tax season can be a stressful time of the year, so we at Jacobwise & Co are here to help you through every step of the process.
-If you would like assistance with filing your taxes this year, feel free to contact us to have an easy tax season.
+If you want to learn more about how taxes work, click here to check out another one of our articles.
+Or, if you would like assistance with filing your taxes this year, feel free to contact us to have an easy tax season.
 We look forward to working with you.